kamilazdybal/objectif-morse/README.md

-# objectif_morse
+# The *Objectif Morse* project

-Code and documentation for the Objectif Morse project.
+This repository contains code and documentation for the *Objectif Morse* project for broadcasting and receiving messages in Morse alphabet between computers.

+This project is aimed for explorers and experiments who are starting their journey with Arduino, electronic circuits and C/C++ programming.
+The PDF tutorial explains and guides you through the project.

 ![Screenshot](Documentation/DWGs/full_setup.jpg)

 ---------------------------------------------------------------------

+## Project history

 Star Log // star date 28.10.2016 // modifier: camillejr